Brian-Masheti/Website-Portfolio/README.md

 - **Navigation**: Use the fixed navbar to access sections (Home, About Me, etc.).
 - **Download CV**: Click "Download CV" in Home or Footer to get my resume.
-- **Social Media**: Click icons (LinkedIn, GitHub, X, Facebook) in Home or Footer to visit my profiles.
+- **Social Media**: Click icons (LinkedIn, GitHub, X, Facebook) in the Home or Footer to visit my profiles.
 - **Contact**: Use the Contact section form to send a message via Formspree.

 ## Screenshots